Selector lever 1

 To avoid any risk of accident, have your vehicle checked by an approved Dealer.

-- If a vehicle with an automatic gearbox breaks down, refer to the information on “Towing” in Section 5.
+Refer to the information on “Towing” in Section 5.